Olena Zelenska, Ukraine first lady, on high-profile US trip

 Zelenska has taken a higher public profile since that meeting.
 That includes giving more newspaper interviews about Ukraine's struggles and about her projects during the conflict.
 She has promoted counseling for the millions of Ukrainians now dealing with grief and trauma.

-She meets with Jill Biden on Tuesday and will speak in the congressional auditorium at the Capitol to lawmakers on Wednesday.
+She meets with Jill Biden at the White House on Tuesday and will speak in the congressional auditorium at the Capitol to lawmakers on Wednesday.
 Her husband received standing ovations from congressional members in a video address to lawmakers in the same auditorium earlier in the war.

 Ukrainian officials did not immediately respond to questions Monday about the schedule of her visit.